 Mental Purity: My Thoughts are with You Always

 Are you surfing websites you know are off limits?
 Are you watching late-night TV or renting movies you would not watch with your son?
-If you answer “yes” you’ve got some tough choices.
+If you answer “yes” you’ve got some tough choices to make.

 When you walk down a sidewalk, where do your eyes go?
 When you walk with your wife in the mall, what grabs your attention?
-If we commit our gaze to God and our wife, we may fall prey less to other women’s hair, legs, and cleavage.
+If we commit our gaze to God and our wife, we may focus less on other women’s hair, legs, and cleavage.
 Can we truthfully say to our wife, "I only have eyes for you?"

-Women tend to be relationally charged, and unlike men, need to guard how they think about other relationships.
+Women tend to be relationally focussed, and need to guard how they think about other relationships.
 While good men may be hard to find, a really great guy can get you thinking unfaithfully.

 What thoughts cross your mind when your male doctor listens empathetically to your woes?
 What fantasies do you indulge regarding that guy at work?
 Do you engage in dreamy relationships with your favorite soap star or cinema lead?